Louis Charles Émile Gibon-Guilhem

 Louis Charles Émile Gibon-Guilhem (1862–1945) was a French Infantry Brigadier General born in Rueil-Malmaison (Hauts-de Seine), France.
-Serving on the German front during World War I he was instrumental in the victory of allied forces in 1918.
+Serving on the German front during World War I, he was instrumental in the victory of allied forces in 1918.

 Private life

 Louis Charles Gibon was born on 23 January 1862 in a French family with long military tradition who took its origin in Brittany, France.
-He was the son of Brigadier General Émile Armand Gibon (1813–1870) who died when Louis Charles was only 8 years old.
+He was the son of Brigadier General Émile Armand Gibon (1813–1870), who died when Louis Charles was 8 years old.
 His grand father Jean Gibon (1775–1842) was a highly decorated Colonel, Commander of the Legion of Honour and Knight of the Empire.

-After his father's death his Scottish mother Elen Ord returned to Great Britain, her country of origin; her children never saw her again.
-Louis Charles was left with his siblings under the care of General Charles Nicolas Lacretelle (A friend of his father) and his wife Valérie Marie Guilhem.
-Later, at the age of 46, and by judgment dated 12 November 1908 of the Civil Court of Angers he was officially adopted by the recently widowed Valérie Marie.
-As recorded on his birth certificate, his name was then amended to Louis Charles Emile Gibon-Guilhem.
+After Louis' father's death, his Scottish mother, Elen Ord, returned to her homeland, Great Britain.
+Her children never saw her again.
+Louis Charles was left with his siblings under the care of General Charles Nicolas Lacretelle (a friend of his father) and his wife Valérie Marie Guilhem.
+Later, at the age of 46, and by judgment dated 12 November 1908 of the Civil Court of Angers, he was officially adopted by the recently widowed Valérie Marie.
+As recorded on his birth certificate, his name was then changed to Louis Charles Emile Gibon-Guilhem.

-Louis Charles Emile had a son François born on 31 January 1898 who joined the Army, and who later became aviator.
-Franois Gibon Guilhem became Chief of Staff of the North African-based French Air Force in 1942.
+Louis Charles Emile had a son François Gibon Guilhem born on 31 January 1898, who joined the Army and later became an aviator.
+François became Chief of Staff of the North African-based French Air Force in 1942.
 From his marriage, François had a son Charles Albert born in Algers in 1944.
 General Gibon-Guilhem died in Paris on 10 June 1945.

 Campaigns and military positions

-Louis Charles joined the army on 25 October 1882 and entered as Cadet the famous Ecole Spéciale Militaire de Saint-Cyr ("Pavillons Noirs" Promotion) from which he graduated in 1884 (with the rank 97 out of 406).
+Louis Charles joined the army on 25 October 1882 and entered the famous Ecole Spéciale Militaire de Saint-Cyr ("Pavillons Noirs" Promotion) as a Cadet, from which he graduated in 1884 (with the rank 97 out of 406).